ldlamarc/ExampleCode/query_objects/README.md

 User.where(id: User.joins(:comments).select(:id))
 ```

-Using select instead of pluck generates one query instead of 2.
+Using select instead of pluck generates one query instead of two.

 ##Using Query Objects